PLC- Features, Application, Working and Career Scope

-PLC stands for Programmable Logic Controller used to control different electro-mechanical process for use in manufacturing, plants or other automation environment.
-The PLC system can efficiently work with a variety of communication protocols like data analysis, signal processing, rendering and conversions.
-It is an example of hard real-time system.
+PLC stands for Programmable Logic Controller used to control different electro-mechanical processes for use in manufacturing, plants, or another automation environment.
+The PLC system can efficiently work with a variety of communication protocols like data analysis, signal processing, rendering, and conversions.
+It is an example of a hard real-time system.
 They vary in size and form factors and are easy to operate.
 They are fast and can be programmed in several ways, from ladder logic to specially adapted programming languages.
-PLCs were first developed in the automobile manufacturing industry to provide flexible, rugged and easily programmable controllers to replace hard-wired relay logic systems.
+PLCs were first developed in the automobile manufacturing industry to provide flexible, rugged, and easily programmable controllers to replace hard-wired relay logic systems.

 - PROCESSOR –Processor which is also called the CPU which means central processing unit.
 It is the most important component of a PLC.

 - RACK/MOUNTING – Rack is used to assemble different components of a PLC at a one place.
 The racks of a PLC are also called housing as it provides space for different components of a PLC.

 - INPUT ASSEMBLY – Input assembly is used to transmit the input signals from processor of the PLC to the controller of the PLC.

 - OUTPUT ASSEMBLY – Output assembly is used to transmit the executed data from the PLC to the outside world.